Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: Advise the user if they changed the plugin's slug (and so won't be able to get updates) (paid versions)
 * TWEAK: Make use of wp_get_themes rather than relying solely to get_themes which is already deprecated
 * TWEAK: Regression: When a user aborted a fatal error occurred before all clean-up actions were complete
-* TWEAK: Refactor the remote storage logging code in Backblaze and Azure modules

 = 1.16.5 - 28/Jan/2019 =